Decoding 17 out of 21: Understanding Percentages and Their Applications

 -

 Financial Calculations: Percentages are crucial for understanding interest rates, discounts, tax rates, and investment returns.
-For example, calculating the interest earned on a savings account or the discount offered on a sale item involves percentage calculations.
+To give you an idea, calculating the interest earned on a savings account or the discount offered on a sale item involves percentage calculations.

 -